Continuation..

 79 WS §83

-80 Lucius Annaeus Seneca L.VIII.2 in Letters from Stoic, trans.
+80 Lucius Annaeus Seneca L.VIII.2 in Letters from a Stoic, trans.
 Robin Campbell

 (Harmondsworth: Penguin, 1977).
 All subsequent references to Seneca’s Letters are